 - The laying of the Optical Fibre Cable in Phase III has addressed Creation of the alternative route to the undersea cables via Mutukula to Daresaalam and completion of the concentric rings across the country through the implementation of Kyenjojo – Masindi as well as across the Tanzania and Rwanda through Mutukula, Rusumo and back to Katuna to enhance regional connectivity and

 - Connection to the border town of Katuna through the laying of the Kampala – Katuna Optical Fibre Cable route.

-- Three more border points were addded into the National bacbone under phase 4 which included, Oraba with South Sudan, Vurra and Mpondwe with DR Congo will be connected to the ICT backbone for regional connectivity and to enhance the redundancy of the NBI.
+- Three more border points were addded into the National bacbone under phase 4 which included, Oraba with South Sudan, Vurra and Mpondwe with DR Congo and Elegu with sudan were all connected to the ICT backbone for regional connectivity and to enhance the redundancy of the NBI.
 After the completion of phase4 a total number of 7boarder points were connected to the NBI.

 Map showing the connectivity of the NBI

 Key: Coverage of the NBI as by December 2017 Green is completed, blue to be implemented FY 2018/19 Maroon is under funding review.

 At the time the NBI was operationalized by NITA-U(2013/2014) the cost of Internet Bandwidth across Government entities was on average USD 1200 for 1Mbps per month, however this, however this cost was reduced to USD 300 to allow MDAs have access to affordable services and reduce the cost of communication.

 As a result, the Government has realized a reduction of internet costs from USD1200 in 2013 to USD 300 in 2014 to USD 190 in 2017 per Mbps to the current USD 70 per Mbps.
 Further price reduction is expected to be realized in the subsequent financial years as more MDA sites are connected to the NBI/EGI.

 - Revenue Generation